gbranscom/lncrna_hcm/README.md

 # lncrna_hcm

-Supplementary code C1 for the manuscript: "Investigating the role of long non-coding RNA in hypertrophic cardiomyopathy"
+Supplementary code and files for the manuscript: "Long non-coding RNA profiling of hypertrophic cardiomyopathy in mice"

 > Paper citation TBD

-Supplementary Figures S1-3 and Supplementary Table T1 are also found here.

 ## Overview